haniibrahim/octave-samplestat/README.md

 ```
  -- Function File: [ OUTLIERFREE , OUTLIER] = deandixon(V, P)

-     "deandixon" performs a Dean-Dixon outlier test for less than 30
+     "deandixon()" performs a Dean-Dixon outlier test for less than 30
      values.

      OUTLIERFREE contains a vector of outlier-free values, OUTLIER
      contains the outlier value.

-     N is the number of values in the sample distribution, committed as
+     V is a vector of numerical values.
+The number of the values should
+     be greater or equal than 3 and less or equal than 30 values.
+P is
-     an integer.
-P is the statistical confidence level (%) in a string
+     the statistical confidence level (%) as a string or the level of
-     or the level of significance (alpha) as a decimal value.
+     significance (alpha) as a decimal value.

           conf. level   level of signif.
           ------------------------------
             "95%"             0.05
             "99%"             0.01
             "99.9%"           0.001

-     N has to be between: 3 <= N <= 30.
-P is "95%" (0.05), "99%" (0.01)
-     or "99.9%" (0.001).

      Example: